joechar20/joechar20.github.io/_posts/2021-10-11-How-To-Adding-Skips-To-A-SQL-Agent-Replication.md

-## Adding Skips to a SQL Agent replication distribution job
+## How To: Adding Skips to a SQL Agent replication distribution job

 ### This covers a basic example of adding skips to a SQL Server Transactional Replication Distribution job, by editing the job steps.
 #### Pre-requisites: Familiarity with SQL Server Agent jobs.
 Monitoring with the SQL Agent Job Activity monitor and editing steps using the job properties.